icacro/icacro/readme.md

   - npm run create name-of-project

 To build a project
+  - npm run dev name-of-project

+To build and watch a project
-  - npm run build --env.project name-of-project
+  - npm run dev name-of-project -- --watch

 Util library is in folder icacro.